 Despite the demonstrated risk of hiring these “land Vikings”, the Komnenian emperors knew their worth in battle and expanded their recruitment.
 The Frankish cavalry gained much prestige following their success against the Turks during the First Crusade, no doubt impressing the Byzantines even more.

 By the 12th century the Byzantines were recruiting knights and sergeants from all over western Europe.
-Aside from the Latinikon, individuals and bands of Frankish mercenaries were hired as needed for whatever campaign might be pending; likely banded together with the Latinikon.
-Manuel, a Frankophile, came to rely increasingly on both Frankish cavalry and tactics, going so far as to arm many of his native regiments with the heavier western lances and even promoting jousting tournaments in the Hippodrome of Constantinople (in part, no doubt, to please his beautiful Frankish empress, Maria of Antioch).
-The emperor himself sometimes tilted against opponents, and became an accomplished jouster.
+Aside from the Latinikon, individuals and bands of Frankish mercenaries were hired as needed for whatever campaign might be pending, likely brigaded together with the Latinikon.
+Manuel, a Frankophile, came to rely increasingly on both Frankish cavalry and tactics; going so far as to arm many of his native regiments with the heavier western lances and even promoting jousting tournaments in the Hippodrome of Constantinople (in part, no doubt, to please his beautiful young Frankish empress, Maria of Antioch).
+The emperor himself at times tilted against opponents, and became an accomplished jouster.
 Manuel was deemed in the west to be a very “debonair” and “courteous” knight.

 Aside from the native “regular” territorial regiments and these mercenary forces, the provincial landed magnates (dynatoi) could assist in regional defense or local campaigns with their own (sometimes substantial) numbers of troops raised and maintained at their own expense from among their retainers, relatives and tenants.
 The quality of these troops, however, tended to be inferior to the professional troops of the basilika allagia and the regular tagma of the provinces.